SmedbergM/BJCP_2015/md/01_Standard_American_Beer.md

 **Flavor:** Low to medium-low hop bitterness.
 Low to moderate maltiness and sweetness, varying with gravity and attenuation.
 Usually well-attenuated.
 Neither malt nor hops dominate the palate.
 A low to moderate corny flavor is commonly found, as is light DMS (optional).
 Finish can vary from somewhat dry to faintly sweet.
 Low fruity esters are optional.
 Low to medium-low hop flavor (any variety, but typically floral, spicy, or herbal).

 **Mouthfeel:** Generally light and crisp, although body can reach medium.
-Smooth mouthfeel with medium to high attenuation; higher attenuation levels can lend a “thirst quenching” quality.
+Smooth mouthfeel with medium to high attenuation; higher attenuation levels can lend a "thirst quenching" quality.
 High carbonation.

 **Comments:** Pre-prohibition Cream Ales were slightly stronger, hoppier (including some dry hopping) and more bitter (25-30+ IBUs).
 These versions should be entered in the historical category.
 Most commercial examples are in the 1.050-1.053 OG range, and bitterness rarely rises above 20 IBUs.